-The most significant difference between our work and previous work on amplification is our goals.
-For example, for the loss-resilient codes, our final goal is to design $(\alpha_0, \ldots, \alpha_A)$ and $(\beta_0, \ldots, \beta_B)$ so that the average number of children per node is not too large, the average number of children for an "OR" gate and for an "AND" gate satisfies a certain ratio, and for as small as possible a value of a and as large as possible a value of b the critical value of the tree is as close to 1 as possible.
+The most significant difference between our work and previous work on amplification is our goal.
+For example, for the loss-resilient codes, our final goal is to design $(\alpha_0, \ldots, \alpha_A)$ and $(\beta_0, \ldots, \beta_B)$ so that the average number of children per node is not too large, so that the ratio between the average number of children for an "OR" gate and for an "AND" gate satisfies a certain ratio, and so that for as small as possible a value of a and as large as possible a value of b the critical value of the tree is as close to 1 as possible.

 Some of the analyses we present in the paper were previously done using different methodologies.
 One common technique involved modeling the random process using differential equations.
-This type of approach was pioneered in the analysis of algorithms domain in by Karp and Sipser, who used it to analyze a greedy algorithm for matchings in [9].
-It has also been used to analyze the pure literal on random k-SAT formulae [14].
-(See also [13, 14, 16] for references to other uses.)
-Similarly, the analysis of the loss-resilient codes described in [11] was done by modeling the random process using differential equations, solving the equations to obtain a polynomial, and using a version of Kurtz's theorem [10] to make the connection between the behavior of the random process and that of the polynomial.
-One of the ingredients lacking in the previous analysis of these codes was a simple intuitive connection between the polynomial solution and the original process.
+This type of approach was pioneered in the analysis of algorithms domain by Karp and Sipser, who used it to analyze a greedy algorithm for matchings in [7].
+It has also been used to analyze the pure literal on random k-SAT formulae [11].
+(See also [10, 11] for references to other uses.)
+Similarly, the analysis of the loss-resilient codes described in [9] was done by modeling the random process using differential equations, solving the equations to obtain a polynomial, and using a version of Kurtz's theorem [8] to make the connection between the behavior of the random process and that of the polynomial.
+One of the ingredients lacking in the previous analysis of these codeswas a simple intuitive connection between the polynomial solution and the original process.
 With the new analysis, this intuitive connection is direct and compelling.
 In addition, the new tools can be easily used to analyze important generalizations of the original process, which would have been much more difficult using the previous analysis.
 Finally, the simplicity and generality of the new analysis will undoubtably lead to a number of other applications.
-We do note, however, that the differential equations approach can lead to a much more sophisticated analysis of the underlying processes (see, for example, [16] or [3]).
-Hence we believe our analysis tools will prove most useful in conjunction with differential equations.

-In the next three sections, we apply Lemma 1 to the analysis of loss-resilient codes, the pure literal rule for random k-CNF formula, and the greedy matching algorithm for random graphs.
+In the next three sections, we apply this simple lemma to the analysis of loss-resilient codes, the pure literal rule for random k-CNF formula, and sketch its application to the greedy matching algorithm for random graphs.